 According to auto information experts Edmunds, unless your vehicle is in good enough working condition for the charity to use by its own personnel or to give to a needy client, it most likely will be sold at auction or to a salvage yard for parts.
 Its value then is little or nothing, which is what you’ll be able to claim on your tax return.

 You must use fair market value (FMV) and not the highest value listed in Kelley Blue Book or NADA.
 Use FMV when the charity keeps and uses the car for its own purpose, the charity makes any improvements to the car before selling it again, the car is sold for a “deal” price to someone with a low income, or if the car is worth less than $500.

 Choose a qualifying charity.

-Also, ask the charity for the incorporation document from the secretary of state in the state where you’re donating.
+The IRS requires proper paperwork for tax deductions.
+Ask the charity for the incorporation document from the secretary of state in the state where you’re donating.
+IRS form 1098-C can be seen here.
 You might find that the charity is not legally entitled to accept vehicles as donations, which could red-flag you for an IRS audit or leave you liable if your donated vehicle is involved in an accident.

 Save your paperwork.

 The tax benefits for a donated car require documentation, whether the car is junked, sold at auction or given to a charity’s client.
 The IRS explains the rules for vehicle donation at this site.
 Be sure to keep all these papers or electronic files because you’ll need them at tax time.
 IRS Publication 4303 has all the details.

 Cancel your insurance until the title is officially out of your name to avoid any legal issues.
 Do not remove your license plates until the transfer is complete.
 Return them with paperwork to the local DMV .